isaacnmm/pestpolicy-hugo2XX/content/posts/best-cordless-stick-vacuums/index.md

 Compared to Dyson, the Tineco PURE ONE S11 is notably lightweight (bagless too) so it can clean in tight spaces.
 It will easily clean pet hair, carpet, and hardwood.
 Some of the attachments are the dust brush, for upholstery, and one for crevices.

-**Pros: ** - Cheaper option - Lightweight and thus easy to carry **Cons: ** - Shorter run time ~ 40+ minutes continuously - Smaller dustbin You'll love that the vacuum head has LED lights to illuminate the surfaces or objects being cleaned, including tiny items [like dog hair](https://pestpolicy.com/best-vacuum-for-dog-hair/).
-The machine has two filters that it also cleans automatically.
+**Pros: ** - Cheaper option - Lightweight and thus easy to carry **Cons: ** - Shorter run time ~ 40+ minutes continuously - Smaller dustbin You'll love that the vacuum head has LED lights to illuminate the surfaces or objects being cleaned, including tiny items [like dog hair](https://pestpolicy.com/best-vacuum-for-dog-hair/).The machine has two filters that it also cleans automatically.

 It's also digital equipment that comes with a phone app to let you know the status of the vacuum filter and the battery.